Note: To search for Hearing Details for a specified Case, click HERE.

 The following persons may also provide personal service of the originating application:

-You will have to arrange for transport and pay the required transport charges (if applicable) for the process server of the court on the appointed date of service.
+• On the appointed date of service, you will have to accompany the court process server as well as arrange for transport and pay the required transport charges (if applicable) for the court process server.

-Any other person that the Registrar may allow in a particular case or generally.
+• Any other person that the registrar may allow in a particular case or generally.

 If personal service is unsuccessful